Keeping The Vitamin Manufacturing Industry Healthy

 As they consider ways to make their operations more efficient, safe and profitable, vitamin manufacturers should look at:

 - The role shaft seals play in their process and the ways they help or hinder it

-- A comparison of shaft seal alternatives that takes into account ability to stop leakage, performance under pressure, ease of repair and replacement and length of service life.
+- A comparison of shaft seal alternatives that takes into account ability to stop leakage, performance, ease of repair and replacement, and length of service life.

 - The potential need for a custom solution that would allow for improved equipment performance

-Design innovations have helped create a rotary shaft seal that outperforms rotary seals of the past and other shaft seals developed more recently.
+Design innovations have helped create a rotary shaft seal that outperforms shaft seals of the past.
 They make CinchSeal rotary shaft seals the ideal solution for vitamin manufacturing.

-Since 1994, CinchSeal has been a major manufacturer of rotary shaft seals for screw conveyors, ribbon blenders and all kinds of bulk handling equipment.
-CinchSeal products, including cartridge seals, rotary air lock seals, and air regulators serve as replacements and major upgrades that make the need for machine replacement less likely.
+For over 25 years, CinchSeal has been a leading manufacturer of rotary shaft seals for screw conveyors, ribbon blenders, and all kinds of bulk-handling equipment.
+CinchSeal products serve as replacements and major upgrades that make the need for machine replacement less likely.